bboonstra/idlegame/README.md

 man
 ```

+`man` will tell you anything you need to know!
+It will list all the commands available to you, or use `man [command name]` to get specifics.

 ## Contributing

 Got ideas or feedback?
 We’d love to hear from you!
 Feel free to submit a pull request or open an issue on the GitHub repo.
 Your thoughts can make **idlegame** even better :>